Here Are the Three Options for Dealing With North Korea

 Says Christopher Green, a Korea expert at Leiden University in the Netherlands: “North Korea is a threat to South Korea in the long view, as its strategic goal is of course to reunify.
 But I suspect North Korea isn’t all that much of a threat to anyone else.”

 Still, the worry is whether full nuclear capability will make North Korea even more prone to aggression.
-That is the high-stakes bet that whomever replaces Park Geun-hye will have to make.
+That is the high-stakes bet that whoever replaces Park Geun-hye will have to make.

 — With reporting by Yang Siqi / Beijing